wp-plugins/n3rdskwat-mp3player/readme.txt

 == Upgrade Notice ==

+= 1.1.7 =
+This upgrade saved you a lot of bandwidth if you have autoplay off, the mp3 only gets loaded when somebody starts playing it.

 = 1.1.6 =
 Cookies need to be enabled to maintain the best browsing experience.

 = 1.1.5 =
 Playlist has been revised and updates on ID3 tag information, the current song is now highlighted in specified colors.